Accidental Damage Cover

 Smashing your favourite vase or spilling a tin of paint on your carpet is probably something which you didn't mean to do - these little mishaps are what we consider to be Accidental Damage.

-According to our latest figures from 2017, the most common reported household claim was for Accidental Damage.
-Over 28,000 claims were made for a variety of accidents, from red wine on the carpet and broken television screens to a foot through the ceiling.
+According to our latest figures from 2018, the most common reported household claim was for Accidental Damage.
+Over 27,000 claims were made for a variety of accidents, from red wine on the carpet and broken television screens to a foot through the ceiling.
+In 2018, Mintel suggested that 48% would most likely pay for Accidental Damage as additional cover on their policy.

 While it’s entirely possible that they’ve never had an accident or live in a house completely free of breakables, the facts suggest that Accidental Damage is additional cover that’s worth considering.